qcoyle/qcoyle.github.io/README.md

   - Heading 3 for code (in a code font i.e. `courier new`)
 - 2 breaks after each section heading
 - 1 break after each term heading

+#### Sources
+- If only one source, list below title.
+No header
+- If multiple sources, list at bottom with a section header

 ### Exporting from Google docs